Favourite Apples

 Ingredients

-For the pastry
+For the Pastry

-For the hazelnut frangipane
+For the Hazelnut Frangipane

-For the filling
+For the Apple Filling

-• 34 Red Love apples, depending on size (or use any apple variety of your choice)
+• 3-4 Red Love apples, depending on size, or use any apple variety of your choice

-• 1 egg, lightly beaten to use as egg wash
+• 1 egg, lightly beaten

-• a few tablespoons of demerera sugar for sprinkling
+• 2 tablespoons demerera sugar, for sprinkling

 Instructions

-For the pastry
+For the Pastry

 1. Mix together the plain flour, ground hazelnuts, salt, and icing sugar in the bowl of a stand mixer with the flat paddle attachment.